dioris-moreno/opensips-mi-client/README.md

 ### Intellisense

 In order to get the must from this library, it is recommended to use an IDE that can read JsDoc descriptions.
-Every single method includes its description and the description of its parameters in JsDoc format, based on OpenSIPS documentation.
+Every single method includes its explanation and the description of its parameters in JsDoc format, based on the OpenSIPS documentation.
 Parameter types have been excluded from JsDoc because they are enforced by TypeScript.

 ### Name Conventions

-The Management Interface of OpenSIPS, and must of its code, uses snake_case naming convention.
-This library has been developed using camelCase and PascalCase naming following the [ESLint Code Conventions](https://eslint.org/docs/developer-guide/code-conventions).
+The OpenSIPS Management Interface, and must of its code, uses **snake_case** naming convention.
+This library has been developed using **camelCase** and **PascalCase** naming following the [ESLint Code Conventions](https://eslint.org/docs/developer-guide/code-conventions).
-In order to do that, names of MI functions have been converted to camelCase, but the names of its parameters were not.
+In order to do that, names of MI functions have been converted to **camelCase**, but the names of its parameters have not been changed.
 For example:

 ```typescript
 const dialog_id = 'Y2IwYjQ2YmE2ZDg5MWVkNDNkZGIwZjAzNGM1ZDY';
 await client.dialog.endDlg({ dialog_id });
 ```

-Here MI function **dlg_end_dlg** was camelCased to **endDlg**, but the parameter name keeps the same **dialog_id**.
+Here MI function name **dlg_end_dlg** was converted to **endDlg** (camelCase), but the parameter keeps the same name **dialog_id**.
 This is because
 OpenSIPS MI needs to receive the parameters with these specific names.
 This library does not parse the parameters in any way, it only defines their types and passes them to OpenSIPS MI.
 If you see a parameter name in all caps, it is because that is the name
 OpenSIPS MI expects, like **DID** in this example: